Last updated: May 2026

 Bins arrive at packing stations.
 Packers scan items again to confirm accuracy.
 They follow each brand's specific packaging requirements:

 Cameras monitor every packing station.
 If a customer reports a wrong item or damage, the team can pull the exact clip.
 Weight checks add a final safeguard.
-If a package weighs less than expected, it is flagged before leaving the facility.
+If a package weighs less than expected, the team flags it before it leaves the facility.

 The real advantage:

-After packing, packages move down a conveyor to the logistics area where Portless sorts shipments across more than 20 last mile carriers.
-Each carrier has a dedicated zone.
+After packing, packages move down a conveyor to the logistics area where Portless sorts shipments across more than 20 last-mile carrier networks, including USPS, UPS, Canada Post, Royal Mail, Australia Post, Asendia, DHL Ecommerce, and regional specialists in each destination market.

 How this improves your supply chain and package shipping: